cloudclientdev/cloudclient/README.md

 <br/>

 ## Workspace Setup
-### Windows
-1. Clone or download the repository, either using `git`, Git GUI's such as GitHub Desktop or GitKraken, or the [zip download](https://github.com/CloudClientDev/cloudclient/archive/refs/heads/development.zip).
+1. Clone or download the repository, either using `git`, Git GUI's such as GitHub Desktop or GitKraken, or the [head zip](https://github.com/CloudClientDev/cloudclient/archive/refs/heads/development.zip).
-2. Open the folder, either `1.7.10\cloudclient`, `1.8.9\cloudclient` or `1.12.2\cloudclient` and copy the path.
+2. Open a command prompt/terminal and `cd` into the desired path, `1.7.10\cloudclient`, `1.8.9\cloudclient` or `1.12.2\cloudclient`:
-3. Open a command prompt or terminal and change the directory (`cd`) to the copied path.
-Example path if using GitHub Desktop:
 ```
 cd C:\Users\%USERNAME%\Documents\GitHub\cloudclient\<version>\cloudclient
 ```
-4. Creating the workspace for your IDE <br/>
+3. Creating the workspace for your IDE <br/>
 - IntelliJ IDEA
 ```
 gradlew setupDecompWorkspace idea